 How to use Home Monitoring on an Echo Show?

-To start, you’ll need to enable the Home Monitoring feature on your Echo Show.
+To use your Amazon Echo Show as a home security camera, you’ll need to enable the Home Monitoring feature on your Echo Show.
 Swipe down from the top of the screen and select Settings, followed by Camera.
 Now use the slider next to Home Monitoring to turn the function on.

 If you want to use a smartphone or tablet to view a live feed from the Echo Show, open the Alexa app and select Cameras from the top of the screen.
 A list of Alexa-enabled security cameras in your home will be displayed – select the Echo Show from the list and the live feed will begin.
 The microphone and speaker are muted by default in the app; just tap the on-screen icons to activate these, so you can converse with anyone in the camera’s field of view, while you can pinch the image to zoom in or out of the video.